embrace-io/embrace-docs/content/unity/integration/update-embrace.md

 Either way, simply return to the Package Manager and refresh it.
 If there is a new Embrace SDK available you will see it listed under the Embrace entry.
 Click the download button and then import the update.

-If you have more specialized versioning needs the package manager is fully scriptable, you can read more about that in Unity's documentation here: https://docs.unity3d.com/Manual/upm-git.html.
+If you have more specialized versioning needs, the package manager is fully scriptable.
+You can read more about that in Unity's documentation here: https://docs.unity3d.com/Manual/upm-git.html.

 ---